ConeRep/emacs-dotfiles/README.md

 ## Bugs that have been fixed

-- KDE won't go maximize fully
+- KDE won't go maximized fully